Lomography Potsdam Kino B&W Cookbook

 Photo by Ida Tangeraas

 We hope you enjoyed reading the Lomography Potsdam Kino B&W Cookbook!
-If you have any additional questions or curiosities please reach out to us at help@lomography.com.
-Upload your own B&W photographs to Lomohome or share them on social media with #heylomography – we can’t wait to see what you create!
+If you have additional questions or curiosities, feel free to comment below or reach out to us at help@lomography.com.
+We are happy to help!
+Share the analogue love by uploading your own B&W photographs to LomoHome or sharing them on social media with #heylomography – we can’t wait to see what you create!

 written by sameder on 2019-01-09 #gear #news #lomography-potsdam-kino-b-w-film